-To introduce maximum stay restrictions for car parks, in order to discourage all day parking by commuters, while still supporting those using local shops and community facilities.
+To introduce maximum stay restrictions for car parks, in order to discourage all-day parking by commuters, while still supporting those using local shops and community facilities.

-40www.parkmark.co.uk/
+38Park Mark-www.parkmark.co.uk/

-6.33 In addition, there is an opportunity to develop car parks into community transportation hubs providing a range of services, including EVCPs, cycle parking and micro-mobility services which include dockless bicycles and scooter for hire schemes.
-We intend to investigate the feasibility and levels of interest for these services, and to introduce them where there is local demand and it is feasible to do so.
+6.32 In addition, there is an opportunity to develop car parks into community transportation hubs providing a range of services, including EVCPs, cycle parking and micro-mobility services which include dockless bicycles and scooter-for-hire schemes.
+We intend to investigate the feasibility and levels of interest for these services and to introduce them where there is local demand and it is feasible to do so.